 - Control temperatures from -58° F through 210° F

 - Set a degree parameter for when it kicks on/off within whatever you like (in this case I set it for 4 degrees)

 - Plug into a standard electrical outlet, plug the keezer into Ink Bird

 - ALARM – if your cooling falls just below what you set the parameter to, an alarm goes off to let you know.

 - Built-in memory in case of power outages, no need to reset

-- Waterproof temp probe sensor
+- The waterproof temp probe sensor

 It does a big job for being small and affordable.

-Where do you put the temperature probe?
+Where should I put my temperature probe?